 Access: There are over 120 steps in the building, the majority of which have a shallow tread.
 A small lift from street level can take visitors down to the cellar area, but there is no lift access to the gallery or rooftop.

-Opening Times: The museum is open 10am-4pm, Tuesdays to Saturdays, throughout the year.
+Opening Times: The museum is open 10am-4pm, Tuesdays to Sundays, throughout the year.
 The site is also open on Bank Holidays, except over Christmas and New Year.

-Roof Access: The rooftop is open at the weekend between Easter and October, and daily in the summer.
-This is weather permitting and charges apply - see details.
+Roof Access: The rooftop is open daily but may be closed at short notice in poor weather conditions.
+Charges apply - see details.

 Facilities: The hall has toilets, a café, baby changing facilities and a shop.